How to Harvest and Store Potatoes for Best Keeping Over Winter

 Plastic mesh bags that produce comes in may be cleaned and reused for storing potatoes.
 Hang the bags in your storage areas, leaving space between bags.

 Keeping Good Company

 Potato quality may deteriorate more quickly when stored close to apples and other fruits that release ethylene gas into the air.
 Any fruits in your storage area should be separated from the vegetables to prevent spoilage.

-Check boxes of stored fruits and vegetables often for mold or rot.
+Check your boxes of stored fruits and vegetables often for mold or rot.
 Throw away any bad produce and clean the remaining produce with a mild bleach solution to prevent the spoilage from spreading.